On Pull Request merge strategies

 • improve and change code based on the review

-This is all pretty standard, but there a few hiccups.
+This is all pretty standard, but there are a few hiccups.

 Review comments

-Let’s first assume than the original Pull Request had a clean change history that made sense with respect to the bug fix or feature.
-With changes requested on the review, changes are made on top of that clean history and it may now look like this:
+Let us first assume that the original Pull Request had a clean change history that made sense with respect to the bug fix or feature.
+With changes requested during the review, changes are made on top of that clean history and it may now look like this:

 • feature: implement XXX